rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 3. *Tabular data*: represents the raw values computed from the model or extracted from the samples.
 This includes:

   * *Transition rates*: the transition rate matrix of the continuous time Markov chain that models the transition from one genotype to another.
-This option is not available for OT, as OT does not return rates. <!-- or DBN. -->
+This option is not available for OT, as OT does not return rates.
   * *Transition probabilities*: conditional probability of transitions to a genotype (obtained using competing exponentials from the transition rate matrix; for OT this is actually a abuse of the untimed oncogenetic tree model, as explained in Diaz-Uriarte & Vasallo, 2019).
   * *Genotype frequencies*: absolute frequencies of each genotype as obtained by sampling from the given model.
 For all models except OT, obtained by simulating a sampling process from the transition rate matrix with observation time distributed as an exponential of rate 1.
-For OT, obtained from the code of Szabo & Boucher (package Oncotree) that gives the predicted probabilities of the genotypes according to the OT model; we then use multinomial sampling from the predicted probabilities. <!-- This option is not available for OT or DBN. -->
+For OT, obtained from the code of Szabo & Boucher (package Oncotree) that gives the predicted probabilities of the genotypes according to the OT model; we then use multinomial sampling from the predicted probabilities.

   * *Genotype transitions counts*: the number of times a transition from genotype A to genotype B has been observed when sampling.
-This option is not available for OT as this is undefined for OT. <!-- or DBN. -->
+This option is not available for OT as this is undefined for OT. or DBN.

   * *Lambdas/probabilities*: parameters of each model.
 This option is not available for MHN, that returns hazards.
   * *Time-discretized transition matrix*:  the time-discretized version of the transition rate matrix.
 This option is not available for OT (as it requires rates).